How Local Processing Works

 What runs in the browser

-Local processing relies on standard browser capabilities and media runtimes that can execute on your device instead of on a backend server.
+The tools use browser features and media libraries that run on your device instead of a backend server.

 Browser APIs